m-ayush-2004/Beyond-Binary/Node Mcu/connecting_to_firebase/Readme.md

 ## Review and Discuss
 Now that your Firebase Authentication is set up and you have learned how to perform user sign-up, sign-in, and manage authentication state, let's discuss any questions or doubts you may have about the process or Firebase in general. 💬

+Feel free to customize the code further to suit your needs!
+If you have any questions or need assistance, don't hesitate to reach out.
+Happy coding! 🎉